Applied AI

 • Consistency checks across DVIR events, ensuring that inspector narratives align with sensor evidence

-• End-to-end test scenarios, including simulated DVIRs, to validate agent responses and repair triggers
+• End to end test scenarios, including simulated DVIRs, to validate agent responses and repair triggers

 Security, privacy, and compliance